 Disclaimers: We did not include The Shining, because it’s already on your list and we wanted to give space to films who did more than take exterior shots here.
-If you haven’t seen The Shining, you should watch The Shining.
+If you haven’t seen The Shining, though, you should watch The Shining.

 This beloved late-’90s Disney Channel original inexplicably stars Debbie Reynolds as a witchy matriarch whose powers include dragging a bag behind her and turning a Tupperware full of chicken wings into live foul.
 Filmed in St. Helens and Scappoose (the former celebrates this fact with an annual month-long festival), we get a few loving shots of the Columbia River sprinkled among Party City costuming and world-building that includes gay werewolf hairdressers and walking tomato pincushions.
 In a tale as old as time, the Halloweentown sequels abandoned Oregon for greener, more Canadian pastures.
 Streaming on Disney+

 Is it true that I grew up in Oregon but only got around to seeing this for the first time with a guy I was sort of dating in college in Boston?
 Sure.
 But for most people, this movie is a really big deal!
 Written by family film juggernaut Chris Columbus (who’d go on to helm the first two Harry Potters) from a story by Steven Spielberg, it’s the sort of quintessential ’80s nostalgia flick that seems to only have ever existed as a staple in every VHS collection in America.
 It’s good, clean fun, light on scares but heavy on Astoria, and it stars a young Josh Brolin, which always makes me go, “Oh yeah!
 Huh.”
-Streaming on HBO Max and available to rent via Apple TV, Amazon, Google Play, and elsewhere
+Streaming on HBO Max

 Laika's slightly lighter Halloween offering, for the sensitive souls (like me) who can only handle Coraline’s bone-deep jostle every once in a blue moon.
 The story concerns an 11 year-old medium in Massachusetts who has to save his town from a witch’s curse, and the voice cast includes Elaine Stritch, Anna Kendrick, Casey Affleck, and John Goodman.
 Paranorman is funny before it’s scary, and even the darkest moments are offset by a sense of restless invention.
 Streaming on Netflix

-This puzzling remake of Eli Roth’s scrappy 2002 horror comedy doesn’t get much right, but it does effectively capture the largely untapped menace of a quiet weekend in rural Oregon (albeit not as well as a few other entries on this list).
+This puzzling remake of Eli Roth’s scrappy 2002 horror comedy doesn’t get much right, but it does capture the menace of a quiet weekend in rural Oregon (albeit not as well as a few other entries on this list).
 It’s about a deadly virus derailing an otherwise idyllic vacation, which, all power to you if that’s not Your Vibe Right Now, but if nothing else, it serves as an academic exercise on par with Portlander Gus Van Sant’s 1999 Psycho remake—that was a shot-for-shot recreation of Hitchock’s mastperiece, this uses the same exact script as Roth’s (superior, sadly non-Oregon-shot) original.
-Streaming on Peacock
+Streaming on AMC+

 Shot primarily among the redwoods of Southern Oregon and Northern California, this sleazy little ’80s number stars Daryl Hannah among a cast of relative unknowns who fall prey to a Deliverance-esque madman while seeking solace in the untamed forest.
 Mostly notable for being an early entry in the career of director Andrew Davis, who went on to make major populist fare like The Fugitive and Holes.
 Available to rent or buy via Amazon